alexvam/README.md/README.md

 - 🌱 I’m currently expanding on my fullstack skills with Node.js GraphQl and python.
 - Passionate about accessibility - Diversity and Inclusion in Tech - Tech 4 Good.
 - 🥅 2022 Goals: Learn more about web3/nft/crypto
-- ⚡ Fun fact: I love musicals and learning guitar.:guitar
+- ⚡ Fun fact: I love musicals and learning guitar.:guitar:

 ### Connect with me: